codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 ## Using tool configuration files {: id="using-your-own-tool-configuration-files"}

 !!! note
-    -   Codacy uses tool configuration files even if you ignore them [using the Codacy UI](ignoring-files.md) or a [Codacy configuration file](codacy-configuration-file.md#syntax-for-ignoring-files).
+    -   Once set, Codacy uses a configuration file even if you exclude it from Codacy analysis [using the Codacy UI](ignoring-files.md) or a [Codacy configuration file](codacy-configuration-file.md#syntax-for-ignoring-files).

-    -   When you update pattern settings using configuration files, Codacy may display outdated messages for issues identified previously by those patterns.<!-- TODO Can we clarify when, and if this is temporary? -->
+    -   When you update pattern settings using a configuration file, Codacy may display outdated messages for issues identified previously by those patterns.<!-- TODO Can we remove this?
+If not, can we clarify when this happens and if this is temporary?  -->

-Codacy [supports configuration files for several static analysis tools](../getting-started/supported-languages-and-tools.md#tool-configuration-files).
-Tool configuration files can help you streamline your setup and test new configurations before using them in production:
+Codacy [supports configuration files for several static analysis tools](../getting-started/supported-languages-and-tools.md#tool-configuration-files) to help you streamline your setup.

-- If a pull request updates a configuration file, Codacy considers those updates when analyzing the associated branch.
-- If a pull request deletes a configuration file, Codacy reverts to the last tool patterns configured before using the configuration file.

 To use a configuration file for a static analysis tool:

-1. Push the configuration file to the root of the [branch configured as default on Codacy](managing-branches.md).
+1. Push the configuration file to the root of the [default Codacy branch](managing-branches.md).

 1. Open the repository **Code patterns** page, select the tool of interest, and select the option **Configuration file**.

+    !!! note
+        -   If a subsequent pull request updates the configuration file, Codacy considers the updates when analyzing that pull request.

+        -   If a subsequent pull request deletes the configuration file, Codacy reverts to the last tool patterns set before using the configuration file.

     ![Using a configuration file](images/code-patterns-config-file.png)